Best Things to Do with NYC Kids: July Go List

 As summer heats up, so do New York City family events.
 Our NYC July Go List, which highlights the absolute best things to do with kids throughout the month, includes some of our favorite FREE annual festivals, happenings my family and I mark in our calendars every year.
-Enjoy no-cost boat rides as part of City of Water Day on Governors Island, offbeat art activities at the New Museum Block Party on the Lower East Side, top-notch music and circus performances at SummerStage Kids Family Days in Queens and Central Park, and a no-cost concert by Dan Zanes at Lincoln Center Out of Doors Family Day.
+Enjoy no-cost boat rides as part of City of Water Day on Governors Island, offbeat art activities at the New Museum Block Party on the Lower East Side, top-notch music and circus performances at SummerStage Family Days in Queens, the Bronx and Central Park, and the interactive dance-themed Lincoln Center Out of Doors Family Day.

 As always, if an event piques your interest, be sure to click through to our listing for all the details, including address and time.
 And remember: In NYC, really cool things to do with kids often get booked up quickly.
 So buy your tickets ASAP or, in the case of FREE events, arrive as early as possible to try to beat the crowds.

 Now get your calendars ready!
 Here are the top 13 things to do with kids in New York City this July, nine of which are 100% FREE.

 SummerStage Kids Global Family Day in Central Park – Upper East Side